• Home

 This is an overview of the instructions.
 For complete directions, just scroll down to the bottom!

-1. Add the water, vinegar, sugar, and salt to a small saucepan.
-Bring to a boil and stir to dissolve the sugar and salt.
+1. Add the water, vinegar, sugar, and salt to a small pan.
+Bring to a boil.
 Remove from the heat and allow the brine to cool completely.

-3. Fill half a large mason jar with sliced pickles, then add 2 sliced garlic cloves, ⅓ of the dill, ⅓ of the peppercorns, and a pinch of red pepper flakes.
+3. Fill half the jar with sliced pickles, then add 2 sliced garlic cloves, ⅓ of the dill, ⅓ of the peppercorns, and a pinch of red pepper flakes.

-4. Fill the mason jar completely with more sliced pickles.
+4. Fill the mason jar with more sliced cucumbers.

-5. Pour the vinegar mixture (the cooled brine) over the top until it covers the pickles.
+5. Pour the cooled brine over the top until it covers the pickles.

-6. Add the lid and repeat with the remaining jars.
+6. Add the lid and repeat with the remaining jars and refrigerate.

 Equipment